ParkOneCapital/nubly-research-modern-fintech-future/_sources/3-banking-book-interest-income.md

 By acknowledging these key considerations, stakeholders can work together to harness fintech's potential, mitigate risks and create a resilient, innovative financial ecosystem.

-### Applying Modern Lending Concepts to Community Development Financial Institutions (CDFIs): Enhancing Interest Income and Economic Impact
+### Modern Lending Strategies for CDFIs: Boosting Interest Income

 Community Development Financial Institutions (CDFIs) can leverage modern lending concepts to amplify their economic impact and interest income: